IHCantabria/template.net8.api/LEER_ANTES_DE_EMPEZAR.md

 ## CONFIGURE SONARQUBE
 	1. Link repository with sonarqube server project.
 	2. Configure PROJECT_KEY y SONAR_TOKEN_KEY in the sonarqube server.
-	3. Create file sonar.ps1 using the template recursosIT/sonarqube/sonarqube-windows-net.ps1, this file will be omitted from the repository.
+	3. Rename the file analyser_template.ps1 to sonar.ps1.
+This file will be your configuration for the local env of the project, this file will be omitted from the repository.

 ## CONFIGURE appsettings.local.json
 	1. Rename the file appsettings.local_template.json to appsettings.local.json.
 This file will be your configuration for the local env of the project, this file will be omitted from the repository.